Endermandels/Meta-Math/README.md

     questions correctly (or by manipulating the Game Files... somehow).

-Status: Unassigned.
+Status: Pending.

-#### Add Neanderthal Ending:
+#### Add Neanderthal Ending: Elijah

 This ending is achieved when the player incorrectly answers
     all of the MDM questions.

-Status: Unassigned.
+Status: Pending.

 #### Add Auto Save: Joey